rglc12/speech-to-text-web-app/public/README.md

 # Speech to Text Web-App
 A Web Application that transcribes speech into text using the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
-This app is designed to be affordable and to aid students, business personel, those who have hearing impairments and many others.
+This app is designed to be affordable and to aid students in large lecture halls, business personnel in meetings, those who have hearing impairments and many others.

 ## Prerequisites